 What happens at a meeting?

-The meetings are a guided space for presence, silence, self-inquiry, and truth.
-The meetings begin with a short introductory talk followed by a guided meditation into our true nature.
-There is then time and space to explore any questions that you may have, to share your experience, or simply be together in presence.
+The meetings are a guided space into presence, silence, self-inquiry, and truth.
+The meetings often begin with a short introductory talk followed by a guided meditation into our true nature.
+There is then time and space to explore any questions that you may have, to share your experience, or to simply be together in presence.
 Meetings end with a period of silence.

-The main purpose of these meetings is to bring the ancient wisdom teachings from the east and present them in an ordinary, down to earth way so that those who feel drawn to the path of meditation and self-inquiry can have easy access and ongoing support to discover inner peace.
+The main purpose of these meetings is to bring the ancient wisdom teachings from the east and present them in an ordinary, down to earth way so that those who feel drawn to the path of meditation and self-inquiry can have easy access and ongoing support to discover their true nature.